Research and consultation reach different conclusions on Edinburgh Spaces for People schemes becoming permanent

 “The room for error seems smaller with the market research and it bares out what we have been finding.
 There is a quiet majority that support these schemes as opposed to a loud minority who are in opposition.

-“Those opposed tend to belong to the older demographic; they are the ones who will be driving everywhere and less conscious of the climate emergency facing our species.
-But the younger generation gets that we need to act now in order to not only improve the health of the planet but also our own health to take the strain off of services like the NHS.
+He added: “This is not meant to be anti-car but it is about a rebalancing of what cars are used for and encouraging more active travel for the shorter journeys.
+Over 80 percent of cyclists own a car themselves."

-“This is not meant to be anti-car but it is about a rebalancing of what cars are used for and encouraging more active travel for the shorter journeys.
-Over 80 percent of cyclists own a car themselves.
+Following the latest round of research councillors will meet on June 17 to decide the next steps in the process.

-“People talk about too much change and it is happening too fast but I keep saying hold onto your hats as you have not seen anything yet.”
+Transport and Environment Convener, councillor Lesley Macinnes said: “Firstly, I want to thank all those who took the time to complete the consultation.
+The changes we have introduced reach across Edinburgh, so we wanted to hear from as many different people in communities around the city as possible.